 - Preheat oven to 425.

 - Pat chicken dry, and place in a baking dish or roasting pan.
 Remove any giblets or organs from the center of the chicken.
-Discard or set aside and use for bone broth.
+Discard or set aside and use for chicken bone broth.

 - Stuff the chicken with carrots, onion, garlic, celery, lemon and herbs.
 Leave extra vegetables and lemon around the chicken in the dish.